mougiakouel/QGIS-Training-Manual/appendix/contribute.rst

 Add a Conclusion
 ===============================================================================

-To end a lesson, write the phrase :kbd:`|IC|` for "in conclusion", followed by a new line of 80 dashes (:kbd:`-`).
+* To end a lesson, write the phrase :kbd:`|IC|` for "in conclusion", followed by a new line of 80 minuses/dashes (:kbd:`-`).
 Write a conclusion for the lesson, explaining which concepts have been covered in the lesson.

 Add a Further Reading Section
 ===============================================================================

-This section is optional.
-Write the phrase :kbd:`FR` for "further reading", followed by a new line of 80 dashes (:kbd:`-`).
-Include links to appropriate external websites.
+* This section is optional.
+* Write the phrase :kbd:`FR` for "further reading", followed by a new line of 80 minuses/dashes (:kbd:`-`).
+* Include links to appropriate external websites.

 Add a What's Next Section
 ===============================================================================

-Write the phrase :kbd:`|WN|` for "what's next".
-Explain how this lesson has prepared students for the next lesson or module.
-Remember to change the "what's next" section of the previous lesson if necessary, so that it refers to your new lesson.
+* Write the phrase :kbd:`|WN|` for "what's next", followed by a new line of 80 minuses/dashes (:kbd:`-`).
+* Explain how this lesson has prepared students for the next lesson or module.
+* Remember to change the "what's next" section of the previous lesson if necessary, so that it refers to your new lesson.
 This will be necessary if you have inserted a new lesson among existing lessons, or after an existing lesson.

 Using Markup
 ===============================================================================